 The Benefits of Grief Counseling

 What constitutes grief and loss varies for each individual.
 It could be the death of a loved one or close friend, adoption, significant change in lifestyle or being apart from primary care givers.
 Many extreme changes, perceived or real can cause a person to experience grief and loss.
-For our clients who have endured this type of pain, grief counseling can be extremely beneficial.
+For our clients who have endured this type of pain, grief counseling and our young adult rehab programs can be extremely beneficial.

-Once a person is sober, painful feelings begin to surface.
+Once a person enters recovery, painful feelings begin to surface.
 Severed relationships, damaged trust, squandered opportunities and wasted time, are but a few realizations that can bring about feelings of profound sadness.
-The damage caused while in active addiction is evident and unavoidable.
-In addition to the loss they have already endured and tried to avoid, clients are now forced to look at their lives and the destruction their substance abuse has caused.
+The damage caused while struggling with mental health, trauma, and substance use issues is evident and unavoidable.
+In addition to the loss they have already endured and tried to avoid, clients are now forced to look at their lives and the destruction their patterns and behavior have caused.
 Grieving begins.
 This is a natural human experience that follows the loss of something significant.
 This process is the way to acceptance of situations and circumstances.
 By allowing the ebb and flow of emotions to be felt and expressed while in the safety of our program, a path is cleared for a new way of living.
 Clients begin the journey of finding healthy ways to fulfill the emptiness and manage unpleasant feelings.
 Healing begins.

-At Red Oak Recovery® grief counseling will help clients explore life sober.
-Over time, and with practice, clients will learn to navigate the world and themselves without a need for substances.
+At Red Oak Recovery grief counseling will help clients explore life in recovery.
+Over time, and with practice, clients will learn to navigate the world and themselves without a need for substances or negative harmful behaviors.
 They will develop effective coping skills for dealing with difficult situations and a recovery community to assist them in this process.
 They will learn to process emotions in a more mature way.
 Our goal is for each individual to bring themselves, and their lives, back into balance.
-Encouragement and support through this process are keys for a success out of addiction and into recovery.
+Encouragement and support through this process are keys for success and movement into recovery.